History of the Club

 From its initial days, the Sydney Pacific Athletic Club has maintained its presence at both the Turramurra Memorial Park and the Sydney Academy of Sport and Recreation at Narrabeen.
 A winter track series was held at Narrabeen for many years.

 In 1988 Robert Ballard became the first of many Sydney Pacific Athletic Club Olympians.
-Since the club was formed in 1987 at least one Club Member has represented Australia at every Olympic Games.
+Between the years of 1988 - 2012, at least one Club Member represented Australia at the Olympic Games.